Paul III Nona: Archbishop of Mosul

-On May 5, 2009, the Synod of Bishops of the Chaldean Catholic Church elected Nona archeparch of Mosul of the Chaldeans.
-Pope Benedict XVI gave his consent to Nona's election on November 13, 2009.
-He was ordained a bishop on 8 January 2010, with Mar Emmanuel III Delly, patriarch of Babylon of the Chaldeans, as principal consecrator.
-At the age of 42, he was the youngest Catholic archbishop in the world.
+On 5 May 2009, the Synod of Bishops of the Chaldean Catholic Church elected Nona as Archeparch of Mosul.
+Pope Benedict XVI gave his consent to Nona's election on 13 November 2009.
+He was consecrated a bishop on 8 January 2010 by Emmanuel III Delly, patriarch of Babylon, as principal consecrator.
+At the age of 42, Nona was the youngest Chaldean Catholic archbishop in the world.

-Speaking on the violence in Iraq in 2014 Nona said, all the Christians who were still living there have now fled.
-Nona, corroborated this while speaking with the worldwide Catholic relief service Aid to the Church in Need.
-“All the faithful have left the city.
-Who knows whether they will ever be able to return,” Abp.
-Nona said.
-“In 2003 there were still 35,000 faithful living in Mosul.
+Speaking on the violence in Iraq in 2014, Nona said that all the Christians who were still living there had fled.
+Nona, corroborated this while speaking with the worldwide Catholic relief service Aid to the Church in Need: "All the faithful have left the city.
+Who knows whether they will ever be able to return.
+In 2003 there were still 35,000 faithful living in Mosul.
 Three thousand were still there in early 2014.
-Now probably not one is left here, and that is tragic,” the Archbishop declared.
-The city of Mosul, with a population of three million, was already mentioned in the Bible as Nineveh, and for thousands of years it has been a place of Christian civilisation.
-Archbishop Nona reported on the capture of Mosul: “We have never experienced anything like it before.
-A major city like Mosul has fallen victim to chaos.”
-The fighting, he said, began on Thursday, June 5; at first, however, it was limited to several districts in the western part of the city.
-“The army began to bombard the areas that were affected, but then the armed forces and the police suddenly left Mosul during the night between Monday and Tuesday, leaving the city at the mercy of the aggressors.”
-More than half of the inhabitants and the entire Christian community immediately fled to the nearby Nineveh Plain.
-“At around 5:00 on Tuesday morning we took in the families of refugees and tried to lodge them in schools, catechism classrooms and abandoned houses,” Nona reported.
+Now probably not one is left here, and that is tragic."
+Nona went into exile because of the violence.

-Shortly after his exile began, Nona gave an interview in which he warned the West about the supposed dangers of accepting Muslims into their communities:
+Shortly after his exile began, Nona gave an interview in which he warned the West against accepting Muslims into their communities:

 Please, try to understand us.
 Your liberal and democratic principles are worth nothing here.
 You must consider again our reality in the Middle East, because you are welcoming in your countries an ever growing number of Muslims.
 Also you are in danger.
 You must take strong and courageous decisions, even at the cost of contradicting your principles.
 You think all men are equal, but that is not true: Islam does not say that all men are equal.
 Your values are not their values.
 If you do not understand this soon enough, you will become the victims of the enemy you have welcomed in your home.

+Archbishop of Australia and New Zealand

+Nona was appointed Eparch of St Thomas the Apostle of Sydney of the Chaldeans on 15 January 2015.
+His installation took place on 7 March 2015.
+He succeeded Jibrail Kassab following his retirement.

+He remained archbishop until his election as Patriarch of Baghdad of the Chaldeans on 12 April 2026.